-The Academic Integrity Committee exists to demonstrate and ensure that honor and integrity are fundamental principals of our LaSallian community.
+The Academic Integrity Committee exists to demonstrate and ensure that honor and integrity are fundamental principles of our LaSallian community.

 Additionally, if a student has violated the Academic Integrity Policy of Central Catholic on multiple occasions, the Assistant Principal of Faculty and Curriculum Development will convene the Academic Integrity Committee (AIC) to determine the proper response.
-The Academic Integrity Committee consists of a group of 7 including teachers, counselors, and administrators.
-The AIC will reference the Central Catholic Student-Parent handbook which outlines the response considering the number of offenses and the severity.
+The Academic Integrity Committee consists of teacher, counselors, and administrators.
+The AIC will reference the Central Catholic Student/ Parent Handbook which outlines the response considering the number of offenses and the severity.